Last Updated on November 17, 2020 by bricoleur

 A long time ago, we received a bundle of texts from the computer scientist and CM researcher DK: an online trove, practically a Passagenwerk for the preparation of Marker's work on Greece.
 It was and has remained a collection of quotes and notes that went into the organization of the vast investigation of the cultural, mythological, and philological legacy of Greece that comprises Chris Marker's The Owl's Legacy / L'Héritage de la chouette.
 It is unlikely to have been explored yet in the archives of his estate, though not impossible.
 Just as I was working through the ancient HTML to turn it into modern HTML—a thankless task helped somewhat by HTML Tidy and related technologies— I realized that this site did not have a quick reference to the episodes of this magnificent series.

-It was at that point this evening that I did a quick search in order to establish the correct names of the episodes in English translation and discovered all of a sudden a new site: The Owl’s Legacy at https://theowlslegacy.vhx.tv/.
-It’s a pay per view site built on Vimeo OTT, but not expensive, and elegantly designed.
+It was at that point this evening that I did a quick search to establish the correct names of the episodes in English translation and discovered all of a sudden a new site: The Owl's Legacy at https://theowlslegacy.vhx.tv/.
+It's a pay per view site built on Vimeo OTT, but not expensive, and elegantly designed.
 It is a showcase site, one might say, from the future, where cinema and web UX meet happily and promote elegant attention to audio-visual masterpieces.
-The only downside, in my view, is the rental length of 3 days—not as generous as might be expected, and certainly not enough time to use the site as a research source.
-What’s the harm in letting an IP address return to view anytime?
+In my view, the only downside is the rental length of 3 days—not as generous as might be expected, and certainly not enough time to use the site as a research source.
+What's the harm in letting an IP address return to view anytime?
 What a bummer, man, as the Dude would say.

 L'Héritage de la chouette: Sommaire